-But when we let Christ rule (Ephesians 3:16-17) we see the fruit of the Spirit appear, and we have the power to fulfill His purpose of taking the gospel to the whole world (Acts 1:8).
+When we let Christ rule (Ephesians 3:16-17) we see the fruit of the Spirit appear, and Christ’s power working in us to take the gospel to the whole world (Acts 1:8).
 Paul said it this way in Galatians 2:20,

 “I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.”